Will a Parking Ticket Make My Car Insurance Rates Go Up?

 What kinds of tickets affect your insurance?

 There are two kinds of traffic tickets: moving and nonmoving violations.
-Tickets for moving violations, such as speeding, affect your insurance since they're an indicator of how safely you drive.
-Tickets for nonmoving violations, such as parking, usually do not affect your insurance.
+Tickets for moving violations, such as speeding, affect your insurance, because they're an indicator of how safely you drive.
+Tickets for nonmoving violations, such as parking, usually do not affect your rates.

 Can you lose your license for parking tickets?

 You cannot lose your license for parking tickets alone, no matter how many you accrue.
-However, in certain states, your driver's license can be revoked for failing to pay parking tickets.
-Other states, such as New York, have implemented laws that prevent drivers from losing their licenses over unpaid fines.
+However, in certain states, your driver's license can be revoked for failing to pay those parking tickets.
+Other states, such as New York, have laws that prevent you from losing your license over unpaid fines.

 How can you tell if you have unpaid parking tickets?

-Many states have an online system that allows you to enter your license plate to see if you have any unpaid parking tickets.
-If you do have one — and you can't afford to pay it — see if a payment plan is available.
+Many states have an online system that allows you to enter your license plate number to see if you have any unpaid parking tickets.
+If you have one and can't afford to pay it, see if a payment plan is available.
 Be aware that if you choose to pay for your parking ticket via a payment plan, you may wind up paying more.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.